Blog – Posted on Monday, Jun 01

 31. Why I’m No Longer Talking to White People About Race by Reni Eddo-Lodge

 After watching intense debates about racism unfold in the United States, British journalist Reni Eddo-Lodge recognized that the same conversations were just as urgently necessary in Britain.
-This led her to write Why I’m No Longer Talking to White People About Race, an accessible book about the difficulties of, well, talking about race.
+This led her to write Why I’m No Longer Talking to White People About Race, one of the most accessible and best nonfiction books about the difficulties of, well, talking about race.
 Eddo-Lodge analyzes modern Britain’s race relations, reminding British and international readers alike of imperialism’s complicated history.

 32. The Tipping Point: How Little Things Can Make a Big Difference by Malcolm Gladwell